-During the year, the independent non-executive Director, Mr. Tsang Jacob Chung was resigned on 1 July 2021 and Mr. Li Wing Sum Steven was appointed on 1 July 2021.
-Besides that, there was no change in the composition of the Board.
-The biographical information of the Directors, which is set out on pages 29 to 32, demonstrates a balance of skills, experience and diversity perspectives of the Board.
+During the year, Dato' Sri Lai Chai Suang was appointed as an executive Director and chairman on 28 November 2022).
+The biographical information of the Directors, which is set out on pages 28 to 31, demonstrates a balance of skills, experience and diversity perspectives of the Board.
 Except as disclosed in the biography of directors, the Directors have no financial, business, family or other material/relevant relationships with the Group.

 The Company has throughout the year met the requirements of the GEM Listing Rules relating to the appointment of the independent non-executive Directors with at least one of them possessing appropriate accounting professional qualifications as required under rule 5.05(2) of the GEM Listing Rules.
-Mr. Tsang Jacob Chung and Mr. Li Wing Sum Steven are one of three independent non-executive Directors for the period from 1 October 2020 to 30 June 2021 and 1 July 2021 to 30 September 2021 respectively, possesses the appropriate professional qualifications, or accounting or related financial management expertise as required under rule 5.05(2) of the GEM Listing Rules.
+Mr. Li Wing Sum Steven is one of three independent non-executive Directors, possesses the appropriate professional qualifications, or accounting or related financial management expertise as required under rule 5.05(2) of the GEM Listing Rules.
 The Company has also received a written annual confirmation from each of the independent non-executive Directors in respect of their independence for the year.
 The Board considers that all independent non-executive Directors are being considered to be independent by reference to the factors stated in the GEM Listing Rules throughout the year.